A new focus for the foundation is the rising epidemic in childhood obesity in our state, which is a direct pipeline to diabetes and heart disease.

 The statistics are alarming as 38.7% of Arkansas’ children are now considered overweight and obese.

 These children are in grave danger of developing heart disease prematurely if they stay on their current path.

-To combat this epidemic, the Arkansas Heart Foundation is launching a pilot program with a central Arkansas elementary school during the 2018-2019 school year.
+To combat this epidemic, the Arkansas Heart Foundation dba Champions for Health is launching a pilot program with Morrilton Intermediate school during the 2018-2019 school year.

 Our goal is to infuse fitness activities and nutrition education on the school campus for both students and faculty!

 The pilot project includes implementing a nationally recognized PE curriculum, plus each student will receive a state-of-the-art fitness assessment at the beginning and end of the school year.
 The assessment will not compare students to each other, but will instead assess fitness and health levels to determine which students may be at risk.

 In addition, a school garden is envisioned to teach students where real food comes from, and to show them how to cook what they have grown.
 The students will also have the opportunity to take field trips to the Arkansas Heart Hospital to visit with AHH doctors and their nationally recognized chef!